INFORMATION FOR SPORTS AGENTS AND FINANCIAL ADVISORS

 Listed below are the policies that the University of South Carolina has in place to monitor agent interaction with student-athletes:

 - Agents must register with the University of South Carolina; click HERE to print an application; this registration is valid for a period of two (2) years.

-- The Director of Athletics and the Head Coach may approve an in-person meeting with a student-athlete, provided the meeting is arranged through the head coach, the student-athlete agrees to the meeting, and a designated institutional staff member is present at the meeting.
+- The Director of Athletics, Head Coach or their Designee may approve an in-person meeting with a student-athlete, provided the meeting is arranged through the Director of Athletics, Head Coach or Designee and the student-athlete agrees to the meeting.

 - Agents must provide copies of all correspondence sent to current University of South Carolina student-athletes to the Department of Athletics.
 Copies should be sent to: